 DZ Bank Ag Deutsche Zentral Genossenschafts Bank Frankfurt am Main...

-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main Invests $10,082,000 in Fomento Economico Mexicano SAB DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main purchased a new position in shares of Fomento Economico Mexicano SAB during the fourth quarter, according to its most recent filing with the Securities and Exchange Commission .
-The firm purchased 132,280 shares of the company's stock, valued at approximately $10,082,000.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main acquired a new stake in shares of Wipro Limited during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The fund acquired 794,773 shares of the company's stock, valued at approximately $7,693,000.

 Start the conversation, or Read more at Daily Political.